metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

 .. note::

-   When using integer parameters, to avoid confusion, cylc prefixes the parameter value with the parameter name.
-For example the above code is equivalent to:
+   When using integer parameters, to prevent confusion, cylc prefixes the parameter value with the parameter name.
+For example, the above code is equivalent to:

    .. code-block:: cylc